Walnut Pesto

 This is one of those recipes where the quantities can vary, and adjusting the texture and the seasoning to your taste is quite easy.

-Pasta: you can use any short, large or long pasta shapes that work well to capture the walnut pesto sauce.
+Pasta: You can use any short, large, or long pasta shape that works well to capture the walnut pesto sauce.
 I love spaghetti, but penne, fusilli, conchiglie work fine.
-Mini pasta shapes like orzo or even elbow macaroni don’t work well in the recipe.
+Mini pasta shapes like orzo or elbow macaroni don’t work well in the recipe.

 Nutrition